 I know how frustrating and exhausting it can be when your little one is not sleeping through the night.

 My methods have an almost 100% success rate with every child.
-I take the time to learn about your infant.
+I take the time to learn about your baby.
 Each child is different with a unique personality to take into consideration.
-I use all of this to help create the perfect plan for you to use to help your infant begin sleeping through the night so you can be the well-rested, energetic parent you were meant to be!
+I use all of this to help create the perfect plan for you to use to help your baby begin sleeping through the night so you can be the well-rested, energetic parent you were meant to be!

 To learn more about my sleep training methods, click here.